Tucker Carlson

 Tucker Carlson and Donald Trump

 There were also scandals.
-For instance, in 2019, model Karen McDougal sued Fox News.
-She was outraged that Carlson had discussed her alleged extortion attempts against Trump on his show.
+In 2019, model Karen McDougal sued Fox News.
+She was furious that Carlson had aired allegations about her attempting to extort Trump.
 The lawsuit was dismissed.

 Firing from Fox News

-A few days later, Carlson was fired from the channel.
+Days later, Fox fired Carlson.
 The executive producer of his show also lost his job.
-The host learned about this decision just a few hours before it was announced.
-The likely cause was the scandal with Dominion Voting Systems.
-The journalist himself claimed he was fired because the American press is "not free and censored."
+He found out just hours before the public announcement.
+The Dominion scandal was likely the final straw.
+Carlson claimed he was fired because American media "isn't free and is censored."

 Tucker Carlson in 2023